jsumners/udm-pro-api-client/Readme.md

 The provided CLI tool supports the following commands:

-+ `get-hosts`: retrieves the connected devices and generates a hosts file
++ `get-hosts`: retrieves the connected devices and generates a hosts file.
+Permissions: "view".

 ## Configuration